 Scre.io is a neat lightweight Chrome extension.
 You can install it on your Chrome extension or Edge browser.

 It allows you to record audio, your screen actions as well as your webcam feed.
 You need not install any application for the recording screen, and it works in offline mode too.

 Pricing – You can install the extension for free from the Chrome extension web-store or as an add-on for Edge browser on your Windows or Mac machines.
-No license required.
+No license is required.

 Movavi Screen Recorder Review: Conclusion